mackorone/mackorone.github.io/_posts/2022-06-04-the-cost-of-triathlon.md

 tags: [money, fitness]
 ---

-Over the past few years, I started doing triathons.
+Over the past few years, I've started doing triathons.
 It started with just running, but before long I was buying a bike and learning how to swim properly.
 It's fun to keep pushing yourself.